mattn02/ads-maxxing/ads-maxxing/docs/deployment.md

 # Vercel deployment

+## Git deployment configuration (September 23)

+GitHub is now connected to `mattn02/ads-maxxing`, with automatic deployments enabled and `main` as the production branch.
+The Vercel project Root Directory is `ads-maxxing`.
+The repository root contains the application folder rather than a `package.json`; leaving Root Directory empty caused Git builds to fail with `ENOENT /vercel/path0/package.json`.

+Pushes to `main` use this configuration automatically.
+A separate deploy hook is unnecessary for push-triggered deployments; hooks are for explicitly requesting a build.
+The previously failed commit `7503bec` was resubmitted after correcting the project setting.

+For manual deployment, prefer redeploying a Git deployment with `vercel redeploy DEPLOYMENT_ID --target production --scope matt-gpt2`.
+A fresh CLI source upload must include the repository root to match the configured application subdirectory.

 ## Reviewer and pricing update

 The September 22 follow-up release switches the production `FINAL_AD_REVIEW_MODEL` and code default to `google/gemini-2.5-flash`.
 It includes the local Shopify price/currency and UI changes excluded from the first release.
 The existing free Ling fallback remains configured for model-access denial.